Comcast/Surf-N-Perf/README.md

 Surf-N-Perf
 ==============

 Micro-library for gathering frontend web page performance data.

+Surf-N-Perf provides a simple to use API to gather [User Timing](http://www.w3.org/TR/user-timing/) and other important performance data in any browser.

+Tired of typing `window.performance.getEntriesByName('foo')[0].startTime;` with your User Timing Polyfill?

+With Surf-N-Perf, all you need  is `surfnperf.getMark('foo')';`, and that's just the start!

+Check out the [JavaScript API](https://github.com/Comcast/Surf-N-Perf/wiki/JavaScript-API) to see all of its features.

+Available as both an [NPM Module](https://www.npmjs.com/package/surfnperf) and a [Ruby Gem](https://rubygems.org/gems/surfnperf).

 [![Build Status](https://travis-ci.org/Comcast/Surf-N-Perf.svg?branch=master)](https://travis-ci.org/Comcast/Surf-N-Perf)